gidobot/UWOpticalSystemsDesignTools/README.md

 #### Lights

-Currently the software only supports a generic LED spectrum as the light source, though other sources are included as menu options.
+Currently the software only supports a generic LED spectrum as the light source, though other sources are included as menu options for future implementation.

 #### Underwater Attenuation

-This option sets the type of water in which the imaging system is expected to operate, based on the Jerlov classification scale.
-The poorest expected water type should be selected here for system design.
+This option defines the type of water in which the imaging system is expected to operate, based on the Jerlov classification scale.
+The poorest expected water type should be selected here for system design considerations.
 More information about the Jerlov classification scheme can be found here
 http://www.oceanopticsbook.info/view/overview_of_optical_oceanography/classification_schemes

 #### Lens

-Though custom lens specification files may be provided, the generic lens profile is generally good enough for most optics used in the field.
+Though a custom lens configuration file may be provided, the generic lens profile is generally good enough for most optics used in the field.
 Lens transmittance efficency is generally 80-90%.

 #### Camera

 A dropdown menu of common machine vision sensors are provided.
 The tool makes it easy to compare different imaging sensors.
 The selection menu is auto-populated by the configuration files found in the cfg/sensors folder.
 New sensor configuration files may be added to this folder and will appear in the menu.
 Also, configuration files can be loaded from custom locations in the interface.
+Our convention is that sensor names ending in M are monochrome and those that end in C are color sensors.

 #### Altitude

-Target height-from-bottom at which imaging system will operate, or the expected working distance to imaging subject.
+Target height-from-bottom at which imaging system will operate, or the expected working distance to the imaging subject.

 #### Overlap